sonam-niit/LU-MongoDB-Oct-2025/day1/assignment1.md

 ### Submission

-- Take screenshots of:
-- The database and collection list in Compass
+- Take screenshots of: The database and collection list in Compass
-- The inserted documents
+- The inserted documents: with query execution
 - Submit screenshots (in PDF or ZIP) with the filename: YourName_MongoDB_Assignment1.pdf